airvlab/Embodied_Husky/README.md

 Open a NEW terminal, and enter the running container:

 ```
-docker exec -it embodiedVLN bash
+docker exec -it embodiedvln bash
 ```

 Build the package and source the envrionment: